 Although many options exist for replacing missing teeth, none are as natural or effective as the dental implant.
 Dental implants mimic the natural ingenuity of the human tooth.
 Dental implants are the only missing tooth restoration that replaces the root system of the lost tooth.

-Claremont Dental Institutes offers biological zirconia ceramic implants and traditional titanium dental implants.
+Claremont Dental Institute offers biological zirconia ceramic implants and traditional titanium dental implants.
 We strive to provide our patients with solutions that support their personal beliefs, lifestyle, and health.
 Your dentist will help you choose the style of dental implant and restoration that is right for you.

 Dental implants can replace a single missing tooth, or several dental implants can secure a denture or dental bridge.
 Because our dentist surgically implants them into your jaw, they must be a biocompatible alloy.
 This material is also used for artificial joints and is rarely rejected by the body.
 The jawbone will fuse with the biocompatible metal to create a stable anchor for the final dental restoration or prosthetic.